flyballlabs/threatdetectionservice/api/README.md

 #### /api/picontrollers/\<device\>
 ---

-- **start time:** Specifies when the agent should start capturing packet data
+- **start time:** Specifies when the agent should **start** capturing packet data
-- **end time:** Specifies when the agent should stop recording package captue data
+- **end time:** Specifies when the agent should **stop** capturing packet data
 - **command:** A command will tell the agent which action to perform.
-We only support the stop and end action.
+We only support the stop and end action as of right now.
 A command overrides the start and end times.
-For example, if the current time is 7am, the start time is 8am, but the client invokes the server API and gets an action of "start" then the agent will start capturing packet data immediately - event if it's before the start time
+For example, if the current time is 7am, the start time is 8am, but the client invokes the server API and gets an action of "start" then the agent will start capturing packet data immediately - even if it's before the start time

 Setup
 -----